anukulKun/anukulKun/README.md

 Still challenging every day.

 Somewhere between coding sprints and hackathon nights,
-I also tried trading — and lost it all to options (character development, I guess).
+I also tried trading — and lost it all to option trading (character development, I guess).

----

 ### 🧩 About Me
-- Former **Co-founder & CTO** at **Keizerworks**, a product studio that built tools for startup growth.
+- Former **Co-founder & CTO** at **Keizerworks**, a product studio that built tools for startup.
 - **Ex-Intern at DRDO** (Ministry of Defence).
 - **Hackathon enthusiast** — 6+ international wins, 12+ national, $10K+ in rewards.
 - Passionate about **building, scaling, and automating**.
 - Currently exploring **DevOps**, **Rust**, and **system design**.

----

 ### 🛠️ Technologies & Tools